What is a chargeback? Costs, causes, and prevention

 4. The acquirer notifies the merchant

-Your payment processor debits the disputed amount from your account and charges a chargeback fee (typically $15–$100).
+Your payment processor debits the disputed amount from your account and charges a chargeback fee.
 You'll pay this fee regardless of whether you win the dispute.

 5. The merchant responds

 You must decide whether to accept or dispute the chargeback within the response window.
-Response deadlines vary by card network: Visa allows 20 days, Mastercard allows 45 days, and most processors give 10–30 days.
+Response deadlines vary by card network and processor.
 Missing the deadline may result in automatic loss and additional fees.

 6. The dispute resolution process